CartoDB/Windshaft-cartodb/docs/named_maps.md

   This allows you to control who is able to see the map based on an auth token, and create a secure Named Map with password-protection.

 - **templates**
-  The MapConfig generated template map is static and contains placeholders, enabling you to modify your map's appearance by using variables.
+  The MapConfig generated template map is static and may contain placeholders, enabling you to modify your map's appearance by using variables.
 Templates maps are persistent with no preset expiration.
 They can only be created, or deleted, by a CartoDB user with a valid API KEY (See [auth argument](#arguments)).

   Uploading a MapConfig produces a template map for your Named Maps.
 Such as MapConfigs are uploaded to the server, "template".json files are uploaded to the server for Named Maps.
+The template.json files contain the [MapConfig specifications](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/).

 **Note:** There is a limit of 4,096 Named Maps allowed per account.
 If you need to create more Named Maps, it is recommended to use template maps instead of uploading multiple [Named Map MapConfigs](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#named-map-layer-options).